kratsg/optimization/README.md

 weighted | float | apply event weights to events passing cut scaled | float | apply sample weights and event weights to events passing cut

 Note that weights are applied in order of prominance and specificity: weighted events are applying the monte-carlo event weights (from the generators themselves).
-Scaled events are with the mc weights applied but also scaled using the sample weights (the ones that differ from sample to sample) as well as the luminosity.
+Scaled events are with the mc weights applied but also scaled using the sample weights (the ones that differ from sample to sample) and this does not include luminosity at this stage.
+The calculation of significance includes the luminosity scale factor.

 The output is a directory of json files which will look like